 What are base and sub-themes?

 Thematic analyses and categorizes text using a set of themes it creates for each data set.
-These themes are customizable and organized in a system of base and sub-themes.
+These themes are customizable and organized into a two-level hierarchy of base and sub-themes.

 - Base themes are general concepts or topics, while sub-themes are more specific.